 Teeth grinding and teeth clenching – also known as bruxism – are conditions that medical and dental professionals can help with.
-People with bruxism unconsciously clench or grind their teeth when awake or asleep.
-Awake bruxism is sometimes associated with contact sports, high-intensity workouts or extremely severe stress.
+People with bruxism unconsciously clench or grind their teeth when they are awake or asleep.
+Awake bruxism is sometimes associated with contact sports, high-intensity workouts or severe stress.
 As for sleep bruxism, it can be loud enough to wake up your sleep partner.

-The causes of sleep bruxism
+Causes of sleep bruxism

 Sleep bruxism may be due to multiple causes.
 Disturbances that occur in the transition from deep sleep to wakefulness may result in teeth grinding.
 Immature chewing patterns may also account for night-time teeth grinding.
 In some cases, the alignment of teeth and facial muscles is responsible for this condition.
 In other cases, it is psychological factors such as stress and hardship that are the culprits.

 Diagnosing sleep bruxism

 In most cases, people learn they have sleep bruxism from their sleep partner.
 You may suspect you have the condition if you experience unexplained tightness in the muscles in your jaw.
 You may also feel increased sensitivity to cold and pressure in your mouth, affecting both your teeth and bones, when you wake up.
 Some people with sleep bruxism wake up with a headache that goes away on its own during the course of the day.